Frequently Asked Questions (FAQs)

 Yes, we regularly have participants who require special diets.
 Please let us know, well in advance, if you require anything special and we will do our best to provide a wholesome variety of foods that you enjoy.

 In most of our venues, the little town of Hoedspruit is 1-2 hours away.
-We pick everyone up on the first day of the program in Hoedspruit, and visit town at least once during your program, and return you to Hoedspruit at the end of your program.
-It has multiple grocery stores and even a specialty health food-store for those who worry about maintaining a special diet, and wish to purchase “back-up” supplies.
+Hoedspruit has multiple grocery stores and even a specialty health food-store for those who worry about maintaining a special diet, or wish to purchase “back-up” supplies.

 What do I need to bring?

-For some camps you will need a cold weather sleeping bag in the winter or a light blanket in the summer, a pillow, and your own towel for showering.
+For some camps you will need your own towel for showering.

 Will I be able to do laundry?